Kalel Mullings: Senior season(s) (2023–2024)

 In 2023, Mullings’ first full season as a running back, he earned the third most carries on Michigan's national championship team.
 He finished the season with 36 carries for 222 yards and a touchdown.
 He also caught two passes for 32 yards, including a key 19 yard reception along the sideline in the 2024 Rose Bowl victory versus Alabama.

 In 2024, Mullings returned for a fifth season and was voted as an alternate team captain.
 In his first game of the season versus Fresno State, Mullings was Michigan’s leading rusher with a career high 15 carries for 92 yards.
 In week three versus Arkansas State, Mullings surpassed his career high again, rushing 15 times for 153 yards and two touchdowns.
 Mullings continued to play a large role in week four against USC, where he once again tallied a new career high, rushing 17 times for 159 yards and two touchdowns; including a 63-yard rush and the game-winning, last-minute touchdown run on the final drive.
 In week 5 against Minnesota, Mullings rushed for his third straight 100 yard game with two touchdowns, carrying the ball 24 times for 111 yards.
 In doing so, Mullings was awarded the Big Ten co-offensive player of the week.

 In week 8 against Illinois, Mullings had 19 rushes for 87 yards and a touchdown.
 In week 13 versus Northwestern, Mullings rushed 12 times for 92 yards and a career-high three touchdown runs.
 In the last week of the season against Ohio State, Mullings carried the ball 32 times for 116 yards and a touchdown, leading Michigan to a 13–10 win over their arch-rival.
 He finished his career 4–0 against the Ohio State Buckeyes.

 Mullings finished the 2024 season as the Wolverines leading rusher, carrying the ball 185 times for 948 yards with 12 touchdowns, and was named a third-team All-Big Ten selection.
 In December 2024, Mullings formally declared for the 2025 NFL draft and opted out of his final bowl game.
 In his five years at the University of Michigan, he won 49 games, three Big Ten championships and was a national champion.
 In total, Mullings appeared in 55 games on offense, defense and special teams, earning three career starts (two at running back and one at linebacker).
 He rushed for over 1,200 yards and scored 16 touchdowns.

 Professional career

 Mullings was selected by the Tennessee Titans with the 188th overall pick in the sixth round of the 2025 NFL draft.
+After playing through an ankle injury in Week 3 against the Indianapolis Colts, Mullings was placed on injured reserve on September 26, 2025.
+He was activated on November 22, ahead of the team's Week 12 matchup against the Seattle Seahawks.

+Mullings was waived as part of final roster cuts on August 30, 2026, but signed with the team's practice squad the next day.